Petrov-connect/FUNDAMENTALS/README.md

-# Exercise from "Basics of Java programming" book by Svetlin Nakov
+# Exercise from books "Basics of Java programming" and "Introduction to Java programming" by Svetlin Nakov